-- While the broth is simmering, make the sate paste of the lemongrass, shallots, garlic, and chilies in the food processor.
+- While the broth is simmering, make the sate paste of the lemongrass, shallots, garlic, and chillies in the food processor.

 - Switch off the broth once done and add more water and check the salt and seasonings.

-- Switch off the flame and add the chili flakes, sugar, fish sauce, and shrimp paste.
+- Switch off the flame and add the chilli flakes, sugar, fish sauce, and shrimp paste.

 - Cook the noodles as per the package